SharpAI/DeepCamera/docs/RUN_ON_PI_V2.md

 cd DeepCamera
 ./start-cloud.sh start
 ```
-you need private cloud server on next step (Server_IP)
+You need ip address of private cloud server on next step (replace ip address to <Server_IP> on next step)

 ## on Raspberry Pi 3/4